nilearn/nilearn/nilearn/datasets/description/Megatrawls.rst

 Notes
 -----
-Network Matrices data of two sets, Full Correlation and Partial Correlation matrices estimated by a timeseries signals extracted from a nodes of Group ICA parcellations.
+Network Matrices data of two types, Full correlation and Partial correlation matrices estimated by a timeseries signals extracted from a nodes of Group ICA parcellations.
 In total, 461 functional connectivity datasets were used.

 Data is available for all dimensionalities (d=25, d=50, d=100, d=200, d=300)
-of Group ICA and for all timeseries methods (ts2 and ts3)
+of Group ICA and for all timeseries methods multiple spatial regression and eigen regression (ts2 and ts3).

 These matrices can be used to predict the relationships between subjects functional connectivity and subjects behavioural measures.